‘Attack on country’s soul’: Indian MPs target Pakistan on global trips

 Her team is one of seven dispatched by the Modi government to more than 30 countries on an “outreach programme” to “sensitive” other governments on Pakistan’s alleged support to “terror groups” accused of carrying out several deadly attacks in Kashmir and other parts of India for decades.
 The delegations consist of MPs and retired diplomats.

-Sule’s team landed in the Qatari capital on Saturday night and held discussions with the Gulf state’s officials for two days before heading to South Africa on Tuesday morning.
+Sule’s team landed in the Qatari capital on Saturday night and held discussions with the Gulf state’s officials for two days before heading to South Africa on Tuesday.
 The MPs will also visit Ethiopia and Egypt.

-Addressing reporters during a news conference held by the Indian delegation in a seaside hotel in Doha, Sule said their aim is to “create a global opinion” against Pakistan.
+Addressing reporters during a news conference held by the Indian delegation in a seaside hotel in Doha on Monday, Sule said their aim is to “create a global opinion” against Pakistan.
 She insisted there was “enough evidence” linking Pakistan to the Pahalgam killings, in which the attackers picked out men and then identified them by religion before shooting them dead.

 The Pahalgam attack, the deadliest on tourists in the disputed Kashmir region in decades, was claimed by The Resistance Front (TRF), a relatively unknown group that Indian agencies say acts as a front for Lashkar-e-Taiba (LeT), a Pakistan-based armed group.